glorp47/madlibs-ui-challenge/README.md

 1. Visually make the feature match the mocks.
 Where elements change size or color, care should be taken to smoothly transition by usage of CSS features like `transition`, `animation`.
 The mocks may leave some details out, and here's where you have a chance to show your ingenuity.

-2. You'll see that there are a couple fields (`number` and `word ending in -ly` which could use a little more validation.
-Build in validation that enforces that the supplied values for the former is a number and for the latter ends with -ly.
+2. You'll see that there are a couple fields (`number` and `word ending in -ly`) which could use a little more validation.
+For the `number` field, ensure that a number is provided.
+For the field `word ending in -ly`, ensure that the provided value does indeed end with the letters `ly`.

 ### follow these directions:
 0. install Node.js https://nodejs.org/en/download/